- What is and how can I be diagnosed with an occupational disease?

 If you are suspected of suffering from an occupational disease, your family physician or a medical specialist will refer you to an occupational health doctor.

 An occupational accident is an accident which results in damage to the health of an employee or their death and which occurs in the performance of a duty assigned by their employer or in other work performed with the employer’s permission, also during a break included in the working time or during other activity in the interests of the employer.

 If there has been an occupational accident, the employer is required to carry out an investigation within 10 working days as of the day of the accident and submit a signed report to the Labour Inspectorate.

 3.How is the fault of a company established and what does ‘wound up without a legal successor’ mean?

 The employer is at fault if, for example, safety requirements were violated, no medical examinations were carried out, no protective equipment was provided, no breaks could be taken and so on.

 The fault of an employer is established by the Labour Inspectorate and the Social Insurance Board gets information concerning the establishment of fault on the company’s part directly from the Labour Inspectorate.

-An employer has been wound up without a legal successor if they have been deleted from the commercial register or they have been declared bankrupt and their obligations have not transferred to another company.
+An employer has been wound up without a legal successor if they have been deleted from the commercial register.

 4. What happens if an occupational disease has developed while working for multiple employers, some of whom have been wound up?